For the purposes of this chapter, the terms defined in this section shall have the meanings ascribed to them.

 "Pneumatic tire" means every tire in which compressed air is designed to support the load.

 "Police officer" means every officer authorized to direct or regulate traffic or to make arrests for violations of traffic rules.

 "Private road or driveway" means every way or place in private ownership and used for vehicular travel by the owner and those having express or implied permission from the owner, but not by other persons.

-(a) "Pupil transport entity" means (1) a school, as defined in section 120A.22, subdivision 4; (2) a charter school operated under section 124D.10; and (3) a private transportation contractor that operates under an agreement with an entity identified in clause (1) or (2).
+(a) "Pupil transport entity" means (1) a school, as defined in section 120A.22, subdivision 4; (2) a charter school operated under chapter 124E; and (3) a private transportation contractor that operates under an agreement with an entity identified in clause (1) or (2).

 (b) "Pupil transport entity" does not include a Head Start grantee or someone operating under an agreement with a Head Start grantee.

 "Railroad" means a carrier of persons or property upon cars, other than streetcars, operated upon stationary rails.

 "Railroad sign or signal" means any sign, signal, or device erected by authority of a public body or official or by a railroad and intended to give notice of the presence of railroad tracks or the approach of a railroad train.

 "Railroad train" means a steam engine, electric or other motor, with or without cars coupled thereto, operated upon rails, except streetcars.